diego0020/lab_vision/lab5_bsds/readme.md

 ## Report

 Write a report describing your chosen segmentation methods, the testing methodology, the results from the tests, and a discussion about the results and potential improvements to the function.
-Use te LaTeX template from the second lab.
-Upload to your repository the report and the code for your segmentation function.
+Use the CVPR LaTeX template.
+Upload to your repository the report (tex and pdf) and the code for your segmentation function.
 A rubric of how this report will be graded can be found [here](rubric.md).
 You may work in pairs.

-**Due:** March 17, 2016
+**Due:** March 17, 2016; 8:00 a.m.

 ## Running the benchmark remotely

-The benchmark on the 200 test images can take a several hours.
-If you prefer, you may run them on the course server.
+The full benchmark on the 200 test images can take a several hours.
+If you prefer, you may run it on the course server.

 However, all of you would be using the same account so please take into account the following